How Bankruptcy Works and What to Expect

 How does Bankruptcy Impact your Credit Score?

-Bankruptcy leaves a huge ‘black mark’ on your credit report for 7-10 years.
+Bankruptcy significantly impacts your credit and stays on your credit report for 7-10 years.

-A debt settlement plan with ClearOne Advantage will also have a negative impact on your credit score, but that impact will not be as severe as the impact of bankruptcy, which, as the FTC attests, should be considered as a last resort.
+A debt settlement plan with ClearOne Advantage will also have a negative impact on your credit score, but that impact may not be as severe as the impact of bankruptcy, which should be considered as a last resort.

 How to Avoid Bankruptcy with a Debt Settlement Plan